omeatai/src-Business-Analysis/README.md

 - A Business Owner is responsible for running the LOB of an Organisation.
 - They identify the need of an IT Project
 - They are the Project Sponsor
-- LOB - Line of Business
+- L.O.B - Line of Business
 - Project Sponsor - Financially responsible for the Project

 ![image](https://github.com/omeatai/src-Business-Analysis/assets/32337103/6a6725c9-9ad8-4a95-b82e-625c3aca2055)